BeachBoys1980/FullstackProject-VisitorRegistration-API/README.md

 1. Misc Features
    - Controllers
-   - Protected routes for APIs
+   - Protected routes for APIs (ensure only authenticated users can access)
      - Create new users
      - Get all users
      - Get all visits